Zero-temperature dynamics of the spherical model with non-reciprocal interactions: Analytical solution of the model dynamics

 Let us now present the equations for $C(t,t^{\prime})$ and $G(t,t^{\prime})$ corresponding to the elliptic random-matrix model for the non-reciprocal interactions.
 For random interaction matrices $\boldsymbol{J}$ sampled from the real Gaussian elliptic ensemble, defined through Eq. (\ref{kopo}), the eigenvalues are uniformly distributed inside an ellipse in the complex plane, and the spectral density reads \cite{Girko1986,Sommers1988}

 with $\Theta(\dots)$ denoting the Heaviside step function.
-Moreover, the analytic expression for the two-point eigenvector correlator $D(z_1,z_2)$ has been determined in previous works \cite{Chalker1998,Mehlig2000,Bourgade2020}.
+Moreover, the analytic expression for the two-point eigenvector correlator $D(z_1,z_2)$ for the complex elliptic ensemble is given by \cite{Chalker1998,Marti2018}

+for $z_1$ and $z_2$ inside the ellipse in the complex plane.
 Without loss of generality, from now on we set $t^{\prime} = t_w$ and $t=t_w + \tau$, where $t_w$ is the waiting time and $\tau$ the elapsed time.
 Building on the random-matrix analytic results of \cite{Sommers1988,Chalker1998,Marti2018}, we obtain

 and

 where $I_n (x)$ is the modified Bessel function of the first kind.
 The two-time function $W(t_w + \tau,t_w)$ is given by

 with